The Pillage of Rome (The Play)

 JOVIUS.

 Indeed!
-The emperor hath sent me to know of the terms of thy demands.
-What art thou demanding, Alaric?
+The Emperor hath sent me to learn the terms of thy demands.
+What is it thou requirest, Alaric?

 ALARIC.

-I want yearly tribute in gold and grain, and lands in the provinces of Dalmatia, Noricum, and Venetia for my people.
+I demand yearly tribute in gold and grain, and lands in the provinces of Dalmatia, Noricum, and Venetia for my people.

 JOVIUS.

-I cannot at this moment guarantee thee that these things thou askest be accepted by the emperor.
+I cannot, at this moment, guarantee that these demands shall be accepted by the Emperor.

 ALARIC.